 Yet, again, Lewis provides no scriptural support for this statement, and thus no saying of Jesus to affirm this very unbiblical assertion.
 In the NT gospels, Jesus never says, “I am God,” or the like.
 And for Lewis to make this assertion, as well as characterize his opponent as saying, “I don’t accept his [Jesus’] claim to be God,” and then not provide any NT quotation of Jesus at all, I’m sorry, folks, but I must conclude that that is pretty shabby scholarship.
 On top of that, it certainly is the high point in his book as confirmed by subsequent history’s review of it.

 John A.T.
 Robinson, a Lewis contemporary, was one of the UK’s preeminent theologians and thus an authority on the Bible.
-He surely had Lewis’ trilemma argument in mind when he protested as follows:
+He surely had Lewis’ trilemma argument in mind when he protested in the following two paragraphs:

 “We are often asked to accept Christ as divine because he claimed to be so—and the familiar argument is pressed: ‘A man who goes around claiming to be God must either be God—or else he is a madman or a charlatan’ … And, of course, it is not easy to read the Gospel story and to dismiss Jesus as either mad or bad.
 Therefore, the conclusion runs, he must be God.

 (I address this question of whether Jesus is a liar or God in two portions of my book, The Restitution of Jesus Christ .
-In this book, I claim that the Bible does not identify Jesus as God, and it does not teach a trinity of co-equal, co-eternal Persons in a Godhead, as the church has taught.
-I allege that church fathers so concluded because they were somewhat anti-Semitic and unduly influenced by Greek philosophy and its metaphysics.
-Yet I claim that the Bible affirms every other major church teaching about Jesus, such as his virgin birth, sinlessness, miracles, substitutionary death, resurrection, ascension, and future coming.)
+In this book, I claim that the Bible does not identify Jesus as God, and it does not teach a trinity of co-equal, co-eternal Persons in a Godhead, as the post-apostolic, institutional church taught.
+I allege that church fathers taught this because they were somewhat anti-Semitic and unduly influenced by Greek philosophy and its metaphysics.
+Yet I claim in this book that the Bible affirms every other major church teaching about Jesus, such as his virgin birth, sinlessness, miracles, substitutionary death, resurrection, ascension, and future coming in his kingdom.)